zarahkhaleel/GenShield/README.md

 This project contains a GenLayer smart contract that demonstrates simple on-chain state management using public read and write methods.

+The contract was successfully deployed and tested in GenLayer Studio as part of the GenLayer Builder Program.

 ## Features

 - Built with GenLayer Intelligent Contracts